- Hear Ed.D. Doctoral Students Discuss Value of the Program

-The Ed.D. in C&I is a rigorous, collaborative, interdisciplinary degree that consists of a rigorous, collaborative, interdisciplinary program between Department of Middle and Secondary Education and Early Childhood and Elementary Education, College of Education and Human Development, the Department of World Languages and Cultures and Department of Art Education, Ernest G. Welch School of Art & Design, and the School of Music, College of Arts and Sciences.
-This degree offers an interdisciplinary approach across Pre-Kindergarten through Secondary levels in multiple content areas, Art, Early Childhood and Elementary, Language and Literacy, Mathematics, Middle Level, Foreign Language, Music, Science, and Social Studies Education.
+The Ed.D. in C&I is a rigorous, collaborative, interdisciplinary degree that includes the Department of Middle and Secondary Education, College of Education and Human Development, Department of Art Education, Ernest G. Welch School of Art & Design, and the School of Music, College of the Arts.
+This degree offers an interdisciplinary approach across Secondary levels in multiple content areas, Art, Language and Literacy, Mathematics, Middle Level, World Languages, Music, Science, and Social Studies Education.

 The program is a three-year, flexible cohort model, which is characteristic of nationally recognized exemplary professional doctorate programs (see Carnegie Foundation).
 The program consists of 45 hours of course work and 9 hours of dissertation work for a total of 54 hours.
 The majority of the program will be offered through evening classes at the downtown campus throughout the year in the fall, spring, and summer semesters.